 The period for which capital can be injected normally is dictated by the company's articles of association - up to the life span of the company's operating period.
-Thus, the registered capital can be injected company in China comes down to finding the most effective way to carry out certain business activities from both a tax and operover time in order to meet a business's financial obligations.
+Thus, the registered capital can be injected over time in order to meet a business's financial obligations.
 For SMEs, we recommend as a 'rule of thumb' to estimate 6 months' worth of operating expenses and asset purchases as the declared registered capital.

 Foreign Debt Quota - is the difference between total investment and registered capital and is capped by the SAIC.
 Foreign debt allows investors to provide short-term or long-term funding to the business to help it meet its financial obligations.